Carglglz/upyble/README.md

  🔸 (REPL works,  but some SHELL commands are still under development)

-🔺 There is a limit in the amount of output it can produce, so long lists or `cat` a big file will crash the BLE SHELL-REPL and possibly the device, which makes a reset almost inevitable.
+🔺 There is a limit in the amount of output it can produce, so long lists or `cat` a big file will freeze the BLE SHELL-REPL and possibly the device, which makes a reset almost inevitable.

 ------